konturio/hugo-bulma-blocks-theme/exampleSite/content/funding/sustaining-members/index.md

 have free access to the source code and binaries that we provide on our web site.
 As a result of this volunteer approach, a number of tasks, less interesting or important for the developers, are sometimes left behind.
-In addition, promoting QGIS requires our participation at congresses and conferences and the production of information material, sometimes very expensive for volunteer developers.
+In addition, promoting our work requires our participation at congresses and conferences and the production of information material, sometimes very expensive for volunteer developers.